Science Bar – “Drinking water, fresh water, sources of conflict?”

 • Location:

-Water has shaped the Earth's history and geography, as well as the history of the human civilizations that have lived and continue to live there to this day.
-However, the outlook for freshwater is bleak, with the general consensus being that its scarcity is inevitable.
+Water has shaped the history and geography of the Earth, as well as the history of the human civilizations that have lived and continue to live there to this day.
+However, the outlook for freshwater is not encouraging, as it is widely believed that its scarcity seems inevitable.

-In the age of global warming, between scarcity, unequal distribution of resources, demographic acceleration, galloping urbanization and various forms of pollution, freshwater risks becoming a major strategic issue and a source of conflict.
+In this era of global warming, between scarcity, unequal distribution of resources, rapid population growth, rampant urbanization, and various forms of pollution, freshwater is at risk of becoming a major strategic issue and a source of conflict.

 This Science Bar is organized in partnership with the University of Nîmes.
-A number of multi-disciplinary experts will be on hand to answer questions from the public:
+Several multidisciplinary experts will come together to discuss the topic and answer questions from the audience live:

-• Patrick Lachassagne, hydrogeologist, director of research at the Laboratoire Hydrosciences Montpellier (IRD - University of Montpellier);
+• Patrick Lachassagne, hydrogeologist, research director at the Montpellier Hydrosciences Laboratory (IRD – University of Montpellier);

 • Corinne Le Gal Lasalle, professorof geochemistry at the University of Nîmes;